simao-ferreira/dotfiles/documentation/MANJARO.md

 ### TLDR
 To create a live USB on the terminal use `sudo fdisk -l` to get the USB drive name, usually something like *sdb*, replace [downloaded-version] and [device] and use `sudo dd if=manjaro-[downloaded-version].iso of=/dev/[device] bs=4M`.

+Just make sure your flash is not formated as `exFat` or `ntfs`, sometimes is not recognized.

 Manjaro has two installers, `architect`, a terminal based installer to more experienced users and a GUI `calamares` based installer, intuitive and easy to use.
 From setup is possible to install non-free graphic drivers, like Nvidia, diminishing troubles when setting up the inicial environment.